alfiansmart/AutoML-Agent/QUICKSTART.md

 1. **Start Simple**: Begin with small datasets to test the system
 2. **Clear Prompts**: Be specific about what you want (e.g., "optimize for accuracy" vs "optimize for speed")
-3. **Monitor Costs**: Azure OpenAI charges per token - use GPT-4-mini for cost efficiency
+3. **Monitor Costs**: Azure OpenAI charges per token - use GPT-4-mini for cost efficiency and GPT-5-mini when you need higher quality
 4. **Use o3-mini**: For complex reasoning tasks requiring multi-step planning
 5. **Check Logs**: Review `agent_workspace/logs/` if something goes wrong